 - Public health risk assessment and interventions, Earthquake: Haiti

 This “public health risk assessment” was meant to provide health professionals in United Nations Agencies, nongovernmental organizations, donor agencies and local authorities which were and are working with populations affected by the earthquake in Haiti, with up-to-date technical guidance on the major public health threats faced by the earthquake-affected population. - WHO,01/2010.

 - Guidelines on Gender-based Violence interventions in humanitarian settings

-Managing stress in humanitarian workers - Guidelines for Good Practice
+Managing distress about earthquakes from afar - Guidelines for Good Practice

 This is a collection of some principles to be followed in organizing help after disaster, with focus on support for the mental health workers.
 Disasters aftermath and coping with that and survivors needs can be for the helpers a source for compassion fatigue, vicarious traumatisation or secondary traumatic stress (STS).
 Early recognition and awareness is crucial to be resilient to these symptoms.
 Awareness of this is important for workers in areas of conflict and disaster, and in extreme environments such as these, people may be more vulnerable to secondary traumatization.
 Target group: humanitarian organizations and their staff. - Antares Foundation, 2006.